Tencent shuts down its rival to Amazon's Twitch as China's crackdown on tech continues | News Channel 3-12

 In 2020, Tencent planned to sell Penguin Esports to Douyu for $500 million, and then merge Douyu and Huya into a new company that would streamline its shares in the platforms.
 The deal was valued at nearly $6 billion based on each firm’s stock prices at the time.

-But the merger deal was blocked by China’s antitrust regulator in 2021.
-The State Administration of Market Regulation said in a statement at the time that Douyu and Huya’s merger would strengthen Tencent’s dominance in the video game streaming market, giving the company too much market power and potentially deterring fair competition.
+But the merger deal was blocked.
+The State Administration of Market Regulation said in a statement in July that Douyu and Huya’s merger would strengthen Tencent’s dominance in the video game streaming market, giving the company too much market power and potentially deterring fair competition.

 The termination of Penguin Esports came as an unprecedented government crackdown has sharply slowed revenue growth at the country’s most powerful internet companies, pressuring them to lay off employees and look for ways to reduce operating costs.
 Since late 2020, Chinese authorities have launched a sweeping campaign in an effort to rein in big players in industries ranging from tech and finance to gaming, entertainment and private education.